 Easy to customize.

 - Epsom salts: Detoxifies the body, improves muscle and nerve function, reduces inflammation and improves blood circulation, replenishes the body’s magnesium levels and sulfates.
-You can find this inexpensive product in almost any grocery store.
+You can find this inexpensive product in almost any grocery store or online here.

 - Essential oils: Each have their own aromatherapeutic benefits. (buy organic essential oils here).